pnp/PnP/Samples/Portal.DataAccessLayer/README.md

 The Client-Side Data Access Layer (DAL) sample must be installed in your SharePoint Online tenancy.
 The sample includes an easy-to-use Console application that automates nearly the entire installation process.
 However, some manual steps are required.

 ### Overview ###
-The installation can be summarized as follows:
+The installation is summarized as follows:

-- Manually create two site collections (Admin and Demo)
+- Manually create two site collections (Admin and Demo).
-- Use the console application to create a folder hive in the Style Library of the root site collection and upload all necessary resource files
+- Use the console application to create a folder hive in the Style Library of the root site collection and upload all necessary resource files.
-- Use the console application to configure the two site collections for the demo
+- Use the console application to configure the two site collections for the demo.
-- Manually configure a Search Schema Managed Property
+- Manually configure a Search Schema Managed Property.

 ### Pre-Requisites ###
 - SharePoint Online (MT) Tenancy